Characterizing downwards closed, strongly first order, relativizable dependencies: Preliminaries

 where $M' = \{s(v_i) : s \in X, v_i \in \tuple v\}$ is the set of all values that variables in $\tuple v$ take in $X$.
 Thus, $\D^P \tuple v$ is definable in $\FO(\D)$ simply as $\left(\bigwedge_{v_i \in \tuple v} P v_i\right) \wedge \D \tuple v$, and hence $\D$ is relativizable. \end{proof}

 As we saw, it is easy to find dependencies which are not closed-world, like non-totality.
-At the moment, however, the author does not know of any dependency which is not relativizable, which justifies the following
+However, it is less obvious to find examples of dependencies that are not relativizable, which led the author to pose the following\\

+\textbf{Problem (Solved by Fausto Barbero):} Find a dependency $\D$ that is not relativizable, or prove that all dependencies are relativizable.\\

+Fausto Barbero, in a personal communication, pointed out that a counting argument shows that there exist dependencies (not necessarily first order) that are not relativizable.
+A concrete example is given by the unary dependency $\mathbf{I}_\infty = \{\langle M, P\rangle: M \text{ is infinite}\}$, for which $\M \models_X \mathbf{I}_\infty(v)$ iff the model $\M$ is infinite regardless of $X$.
+Indeed, the $\FO(\mathbf{I}_\infty^{P})$ sentence $\exists v \mathbf{I}_\infty^P(v)$ is true if and only if $P$ is infinite.
+However, there is no $\FO(\mathbf{I}_\infty)$ sentence over the signature $\{P\}$ that satisfies this property, because in an infinite model every occurrence $\mathbf{I}_\infty(v)$ of $\mathbf{I}_\infty$ is equivalent to $\top$ and a standard back-and-forth argument shows that there is no first order sentence which is true in an infinite model if and only if $P$ is infinite.
+The following variant of the above problem is, to the knowledge of the author, still open, and if solved it would suffice to remove the requirement of relativizability from the results of this paper:\\

-\textbf{Open Problem:} Find a dependency $\D$ which is not relativizable, or prove that all dependencies are relativizable.
+\textbf{Open Problem:} Find a strongly first order dependency $\D$ which is not relativizable, or prove that all such dependencies are relativizable.